Yuki2718/adblock/README.md

 Exclusion:
 - Trackers covered by Simplified domain names filter or Firefox tracking protection
 - Trackers blocked by uBlock Origin medium mode with /medium_mode/ublock-dynamic-rules.txt minus EasyPrivacy

+Acknowledgement: some of its rules are taken from [EasyPrivacy](https://easylist.to/) after I confirmed they 1) are actually in use, 2) are not covered by AdGuard Tracking Protection filter, and 3) apparently haven't caused false positives on my regular browsing.

 <a href="https://subscribe.adblockplus.org?location=https%3A%2F%2Fraw.githubusercontent.com%2FYuki2718%2Fadblock%2Fmaster%2Fadguard%2Fadguard-tracking-plus.txt&amp;title=AdGuard%20Tracking%20Protection%20Plus">Subscribe</a>